Court Rules

 TP-Link Systems Inc.

-Florida Attorney General James Uthmeier issued an investigative subpoena to TP-Link Systems Inc. to examine its cybersecurity practices and handling of U.S. consumer data, amid concerns about potential data-sharing with the Chinese Communist Party and misleading security claims.
-The investigation is conducted under the Florida Deceptive and Unfair Trade Practices Act.
+Florida Attorney General James Uthmeier issued an investigative subpoena to TP-Link Systems Inc. as part of a consumer protection investigation into the company’s cybersecurity practices, supply-chain infrastructure, and handling of U.S. consumer data, including allegations of unauthorized data sharing with the Chinese Communist Party.
+The probe will determine if TP-Link misled customers about foreign government access to their personal data, which would violate the Florida Deceptive and Unfair Trade Practices Act, with no findings of wrongdoing yet.

 TX